w3c/i18n-discuss/explainers/string-meta-explainer-updated.md

 ... which is illegible.

+We could hardcode `dir="auto"` into the template, which would result in bidirectional isolation (good) and would use a "first-strong" heuristic to guess the rest of the text presentation.
+However, notice that our example title starts with a strongly left-to-right word: `HTML`, the _first-strong_ heuristic will be fooled into thinking that the string is left-to-right, when in fact it is an RTL string.

 To avoid problems like this (when writing a static HTML page), a page author would normally provide help to the bidi algorithm.
-Notice that our example title starts with a strongly _ltr_ word: `HTML`, so heuristics that look at the "first strong" character in the string will be fooled by the Latin-script acronym "HTML".
 What we want to do is modify our template so that the program that inserts the title and date can also insert the help that the bidi algoritm (and other processing) needs:

 ```html
 <p>The book <cite dir={$title.dir} lang={$title.lang}>{$title}</cite> will be published on {$pubdate}.</p>
 ```

-Doing this in HTML5 results in bidi isolation and the correct display of the title *and* its surrounding string, with no spillover effects.
-Here we are using the `cite` element:
+Doing this in HTML5 results in bidi isolation and the correct display of the title *and* its surrounding string, with no spillover effects:

 ```html
 <pYou purchased <cite dir=rtl lang=ar>HTML و CSS: تصميم و إنشاء مواقع الويب!</cite> today.</p>